 We were lucky to get to this point through revisions and carefully planning certain details as the alternatives we were considering had substantial drawbacks.
 Our previous heat choices, the heat pump and the radiant floor/ceiling heat, were both costly (the equipment for the pump, and the installation for the radiant), while also increasing our energy load.
 This results in having to size our PV system much more than we cared to, since keeping a low-energy footprint was our primary goal.
 When our most recently modelling revisions became solidified, we removed these heating possibilities.
 I'll be honest, it made me a bit nervous to solely rely on the HRV, wood stove & portable radiant heaters, when most houses have full-on giant furnaces.
 Hopefully practice matches theory, but only time will tell with our first winter inside the Thomas House.

 The results from both the first Hot2000 & PHPP software models are shown.
 Keep in mind, these are working models and will be revised as new information and design changes come into play.
 We won’t know exactly how low we can push the Thomas House at this point.
 Now, the results do differ as the software's output is calculated differently from one another.
 Regardless, both results maintain that the home's energy use and heating loads are low, much lower than conventionally built homes in Central Alberta!
-The first round of Hot2000 models show that we will save over 50% of the home's entire energy requirements compared to the conventionally built Canadian home, at a rating of 78 GJ/year.
+The first round of Hot2000 models show that we will consume 40% of total energy that a conventionally built Canadian home would.
+Final numbers are still being tallied.